-Recent releases include Wonder Boy, which explores the creative mind of Balmain, Olivier Rousteing.
+Some of the releases that you can look out for include Wonder Boy, which explores the creative mind of Balmain, Olivier Rousteing.
 The intimate documentary gives an unfiltered peek into the heritage of the social media star, from his adoption to being mixed-race.

 Our choice: House of Cardin, which chronicles the life of French designer and icon Pierre Cardin.
-It’s a rare peek into the mind of a genius, featuring exclusive access to his archives and his empire through talking head interviews.
+Here, you can find a rare peek into the mind of a genius, featuring exclusive access to his archives and his empire through talking-head interviews.

 We love the virtual “walks” to 17 iconic movie locations around the world, like the quirky The Travel Book Shop from Notting Hill, and Cafe des 2 Moulins from the French film Amelie – a great way to relive your favourite movies.

 With all that extra time at home, there’s no excuse to procrastinate a wardrobe purge.
 For items that are too good to throw, put them up for sale on an online platform like Vestiaire Collective, which offers a curation of pre-loved luxury and designer goods.